 - Handy VarioFlex rear seats

 - Conservative interior

 - Less character than Yeti

-The most economical diesel is the 148bhp 2.0-litre TDI with front-wheel drive, which can manage over 50mpg with a manual gearbox.
-Higher up the range there was previously a 2.0-litre diesel with 188bhp, but this has now been discontinued.
+The most economical diesel is the 148bhp 2.0-litre TDI with front-wheel drive, which can manage more than 55mpg with a manual gearbox.
 We reckon the 1.5-litre TSI petrol is the most appealing all-rounder, undercutting the 2.0-litre diesel on price, despite having the same amount of power.

-Out on the road, the Karoq has far softer suspension than the Ateca, providing it with a better ride quality, but without losing too much composure.
-This should be a well judged compromise for families, who most of the time are likely to appreciate a smooth ride more than high-speed precision.
+Out on the road, the Karoq has softer suspension than the Ateca, providing it with a better ride quality, but without losing too much composure.
+This should be a well judged compromise for families, who are likely to appreciate a smooth ride more than high-speed precision.

 There are a number of trim levels to choose from, with even the entry-level Karoq SE very well equipped with features such as 17-inch alloy wheels, DAB radio, Bluetooth, Apple CarPlay and Android Auto, and dual-zone climate control.
 SE Drive was added to the range in 2020 and includes new alloy wheels, front and rear parking sensors, a reversing camera, sat nav and LED ambient interior lighting.
 Stepping up to SE L adds the VarioFlex seats, front and rear parking sensors, an Amundsen sat nav with an eight-inch screen, a reversing camera, LED headlights and Smartlink.